Course ObjectiveIf you successfully complete the course, you will:

 journals within the fields of archaeology or ancient history.

-Course ContentWhile the main residences of Roman villas first drew the attention of
+Course ContentWhile the monumental remains of Roman villas first drew the attention of

 archaeologists as early as the 17th or 18th centuries, the Roman